dennohpeter/newproject.ts/README.md

 # newproject.js
-This is a script for helping you automate creating new projects, currently supports typescript projects
+This is a script for helping you automate creating new projects, currently supports
+1. Typescript projects
+2. Node Js
+3. Python

 #### Why?
 I created a node script recently to automate one workflow that I do repeatedly.
 Everytime I create a new Typescript project, I'd create